 If you do it right, you should spend about an hour and a half in New Jersey, 5 hours and 15 minutes in Pennsylvania, 4 hours in Ohio, 2 and a half hours in Indiana, an hour and a half in Illinois, 2 and a half hours in Wisconsin, 4 and a half hours in Minnesota, 6 hours in North Dakota, 7 and a half hours in Montana, and 6 hours and 45 minutes in Alberta.
 That's 42 hours.
 Throw in rest stops, and we're talking closer to 56 hours -- 2 and one-third days.
 You'd have to really love both driving and hockey, and not mind cold weather, to do that.

 So flying is easily the best way to get there.
-You can fly Air Canada from Newark to Calgary and back, changing planes in Toronto, for a little under $1,000.
+You can fly Air Canada from Newark to Calgary and back, nonstop, for $1,052.
+Calgary International Airport was originally named McCall Field, after Frederick McCall, a Canadian flying ace of World War I.

 Once In the City.
 At 1.1 million people, Calgary is the 3rd-largest city in Canada, behind Toronto and Montreal, and ahead of Vancouver and Edmonton.
-However, like most of Canada's larger cities, the huge area contained within its city limits means it has almost no suburbs, and its metropolitan area gives it only 1.
-2 million, 5th behind Toronto, Montreal, Vancouver and Ottawa -- but still ahead of Provincial capital Edmonton.
+However, like most of Canada's larger cities, the huge amount of land area contained within its city limits means it has almost no suburbs, and its metropolitan area gives it only 1.2 million, 5th behind Toronto, Montreal, Vancouver and Ottawa -- but still ahead of Provincial capital Edmonton.

 Founded in 1882 at the confluence of the Bow and Elbow Rivers, there is some dispute as to the origin of the name, although both accepted versions are Scottish in origin.
 Some say it's from the Gaelic meaning "beach of the meadow," or "pasture."
 Others say it comes from the words the Vikings brought to northern Scotland's Hebrides, meaning "cold garden."